johnhuichen/useDosbox/README.md

 ## Quick start

-1.host dosbox-sync.js and dosbox.html.mem (from the public folder) online.
+1. host dosbox-sync.js and dosbox.html.mem (from the public folder) online.
 Both files need to be hosted in the same location.

-1.host dosgame file online as well
+2. host dosgame file online as well

-1.install package
+3. install package

 ```shell
 npm install usedosbox